opentelekomcloud-docs/data-warehouse-service/umn/source/service_overview/functions.rst

 -  Monitoring Clusters

    GaussDB(DWS) integrates with Cloud Eye, allowing you to monitor compute nodes and databases in the cluster in real time.
-For details, see "Cluster Monitoring" in the *Data Warehouse Service (DWS) User Guide*.
+For details, see "Monitoring Clusters" in the *Data Warehouse Service (DWS) User Guide*.

--  Monitoring databases
+-  Database Monitoring

    DMS is provided by GaussDB(DWS) to ensure the fast and stable running of databases.
 It collects, monitors, and analyzes the disk, network, and OS metric data used by the service database, as well as key performance metric data of cluster running.
 It also diagnoses database hosts, instances, and service SQL statements based on the collected metrics to expose key faults and performance problems in a database in a timely manner, and guides customers to optimize and resolve the problems.
-For details, see "Database Monitoring" in *Data Warehouse Service User Guide*.
+For details, see "Database Monitoring" in the *Data Warehouse Service (DWS) User Guide*.

--  Managing alarms
+-  Alarms

    Alarm management includes viewing and configuring alarm rules and subscribing to alarm information.
 Alarm rules display alarm statistics and details of the past week for users to view tenant alarms.
 In addition to providing a set of default GaussDB(DWS) alarm rules, this feature allows you to modify alarm thresholds based on your own services.
-For details, see "Alarms" in *Data Warehouse Service User Guide*.
+For details, see "Alarm Management" in the *Data Warehouse Service (DWS) User Guide*.

 -  Audit Logs

    -  GaussDB(DWS) integrates with Cloud Trace Service (CTS), allowing you to audit operations performed on the management console and API invocation operations.
 For details, see "Viewing Audit Logs of Key Operations on the Management Console".
    -  GaussDB(DWS) records all SQL operations, including connection attempts, query attempts, and database changes.
-For details, see "Configuring the Database Audit Logs" in the *Data Warehouse Service (DWS) User Guide*.
+For details, see "Setting Database Audit Logs" in the *Data Warehouse Service (DWS) User Guide*.

 Multiple Database Tools
 -----------------------